achalupnik/GShop/README.md

 # GShop
 My new project - Shop online.
 Created in 2018.
+PHP 5.6.

-Exported data-base is placed in root folder.
+Exported database file - sql is placed in root folder.